Privacy Policy

 Your personal information will not be sold, traded, rented or otherwise provided to others without your consent.

-We will only disclose your personal information outside Oceania and its related companies if it is necessary and appropriate to facilitate the purpose for which your personal information was collected pursuant to this Privacy Policy, including the provision of the Services, or a directly related purpose.
+We will only disclose your personal information outside Oceania and its related companies if it is necessary and appropriate to facilitate the purpose for which your personal information was collected pursuant to this Privacy Policy, including the provision of the Services or employment, or a directly related purpose.
 This may include, for example, disclosure of personal information to:

 • Verify your identity and application/admission details;